Smart cities & communities

 The objectives and expected results will save time, energy, gas and particulate emissions and maintain a smooth flow of traffic.

 Safety and security are the main concerns of authorities and governments around the world.
-Without technology, it is difficult to trace the inappropriate behavior and offensive conduct in cities and towns.
+Without technology, it is difficult to trace inappropriate behaviour and offensive conduct in cities and towns.
 Top-quality surveillance programs are needed to eliminate threats.
 Diginav IoT-enabled solutions can quickly help police and security personnel detect risky locations, the suspects involved, and the number of people affected.

 IoT sound sensors